PEDIATRIC OCCUPATIONAL THERAPY

 Understanding, processing, and organizing sensations in environments to be able to respond in appropriate ways to everyday situations.

 These sensations include the basic 5: vision, hearing, touch, taste, smell and 3 lesser known senses: vestibular (movement and balance), proprioception (sense of position and movement of body in space) and interoception (sensations related to the internal state of the body).
 When children have difficulty in one or more of these areas, it is termed Sensory Processing Disorder or SPD.
 Children can be over-reactive or under-reactive (or a combination of both) to sensations.
 When these sensations are not detected appropriately and not working together well, they may interfere with participation in activities at home and school, or in community settings affecting learning and social experiences.
-You can learn more about Sensory Processing Disorder at:

 Visual-Perceptual Skills